 For the health and safety of our staff and visitors, we kindly ask that you please review our Visitor Policies and Safety Protocols.

-9000 Paper Balloons is supported by a grant from the Association of Performing Arts Professionals, made possible through support from The Andrew W. Mellon Foundation; and from The Jim Henson Foundation.
+9000 Paper Balloons is supported by a grant from the Association of Performing Arts Professionals, made possible through support from The Andrew W. Mellon Foundation and The Jim Henson Foundation.
+The development of 900 Paper Balloons is supported by The Jim Henson Foundation; a Foundation for Contemporary Arts Emergency Grant; the American Theater for Puppetry Arts; and Heather Henson and the Henson Carriage House.
 This work was commissioned and developed through the HERE Artist Residency Program (HARP), 2017-2021, and premiered digitally in November 2021.

 The season is made possible, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council and the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.

 Major support is generously provided by the Howard Gilman Foundation and Doug and Teresa Peterson.
 Endowment support is provided by the Lila Wallace-Reader’s Digest Endowment Fund and the Endowment for the Performing Arts, established with a leadership gift from the Doris Duke Charitable Foundation.